Bulletin of Geosciences

 The Bulletin of Geosciences is a peer-reviewed scientific journal publishing original research papers, review articles, and short contributions.
 It covers all aspects of palaeoenvironmental geology, including palaeontology, stratigraphy, sedimentology, palaeogeography, palaeoecology, palaeoclimatology, geochemistry, mineralogy, geophysics, and related fields.
+It is Diamond open access, i.e. it does not charge authors publication fees.

 It is published by the Czech Geological Survey, West Bohemian Museum in Plzeň, Palacký University Olomouc and the Geological institute of Czech Academy of Sciences.

 Abstracting and indexing

 This journal is abstracted and indexed in: